Ghana recall Chelsea misfit Baba Rahman as more ‘old boys’ return for Sudan double-header | Goal.com

 Metz defender John Boye, who also last played for Ghana at the 2019 Afcon, Columbus Crew right-back Harrison Afful, who last played for the Black Stars against Ethiopia in 2018, and Crystal Palace midfielder Jeffrey Schlupp, who last featured for the four-time African champions in March 2019, have also been recalled.

-Greuther Furth attacker Jamie Leweling, 19, who has played for Germany at U18 and U19 level, has been called up by Ghana for the first time.
+Greuther Furth attacker Jamie Leweling, 19, who has played for Germany at U19 and U20 level, has been called up by Ghana for the first time.

 Crystal Palace striker Jordan Ayew and Guimaraes left-back Gideon Mensah, who recently recovered from coronavirus, after contracting the infection while on international duty for Ghana in friendlies against Mali and Qatar, have also been summoned.